Methodology FAQs: Our formulas, data sources and eligibility criteria

 How does a song get on the charts?

 By becoming a hit.
 That is, by gaining a high ranking based on total consumption figures (provided it meets eligibility criteria).
+There is no editorial factor in chart rankings; we only report the data.

 Is __________ eligible to chart?